fuentesloic/seork/_site/02/README.md

-# 04 - deal with real data

-## NEXT STEP: automatisation data insertion from instagram
+# 02 - install jekyll and transform HTML5 UP template

 ## How to run